chickensmitten/js-basics/readme.md

 - Rest Operators or three dots using `...<variable>`. refer to [Rest Operator Line in this file for more info](/03_advanced-functions-project/function_lessons.js)

 ## Document Object Model (DOM)
 - About DOM.
-Learn accesing the DOM, traversing the DOM,
+Learn accesing the DOM, traversing the DOM, styling DOM elements, create/insert Elements.
 - [Click here for more info on DOM](/04_dom-project/dom.md)